AndrueiSilva/exercicio01/README.md

 J:
-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ git restore --staged arquivo.txt
+git restore --staged arquivo.txt

-@AndrueiSilva ➜ /workspaces/codespaces-blank/aula (main) $ git status
+git status

 On branch main
 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)